Limones-07/theme-manager/docs/source/configuration/files.rst

 This order is also the order of priority, so, for example, if two configuration files are found with the **same name** at `$HOME/.config` and at `/usr/local/share`, the first one overrides the second.
+On the other hand, `theme-manager` will combine what it finds in all three directories, allowing, for example, a theme configuration on `/usr/share` to use an application configured at `$HOME/.config` and a script at `/usr/local/share`.

 User-made configuration (even if automatically generated) should be stored in `$XDG_CONFIG_HOME` and package-made configuration should be stored in `$XDG_DATA_DIRS`.